Aerospacerr/Iris-Dataset-Exploratory-Data-Analysis/README.md

-## Iris Dataset Exploratory Data Analysis(EDA) and Decision Tree Classifier
+## Classifier methods on IRIS Dataset - Deep Learning Included
 We did perform an exploratory data analysis (EDA) on Iris dataset before, here this link: